 In order to formulate this result, we need some definitions and notation.
 We denote by $F$ the free unary semigroup.
 The unary operation on $F$ will be denoted by $\overline{\phantom x}$.
 Elements of $F$ are called \emph{unary words} or simply \emph{words}.
-Let $\Sigma$ be a system of identities written in the language of unary semigroups (that is, the language that consists of one associative binary operation and one unary operation).
-Then $K_\Sigma$ stands for the class of all epigroups satisfying $\Sigma$ (here we treat the unary operation from our language as the pseudoinversion).
-The class $K_\Sigma$ is not obliged to be a variety because it maybe not closed under taking of infinite Cartesian products (see~\cite[Subsection~2.3]{Shevrin-05} or Example~\ref{not closed} below, for instance).
-Note that this class is a generalized variety in the sense of~\cite{Ash-85}.
+Let $\Sigma$ be a system of identities written in the language of unary semigroups.
+Then $K_\Sigma$ stands for the class of all epigroups satisfying $\Sigma$.
+The class $K_\Sigma$ is not obliged to be a variety because it maybe not closed under taking of infinite Cartesian products (see, e.g.,~\cite[Subsection~2.3]{Shevrin-05} or Example~\ref{not closed} below).
 A complete classification of identity system $\Sigma$ such that $K_\Sigma$ is a variety is provided by Proposition~\ref{when var} below.
-If $\Sigma$ has this property then we will write $\mathbf V[\Sigma]$ alongwith (and in the same sense as) $K_\Sigma$.
-We denote a variety of unary semigroups that satisfy identity system $\Sigma$ by $\var\,\Sigma$.
+If $\Sigma$ has this property, then we will write $\mathbf V[\Sigma]$ along with (and in the same sense as) $K_\Sigma$.
+We denote the variety of unary semigroups defined by the identity system $\Sigma$ by $\var \Sigma$.
 Denote the set of all identities that hold in any epigroup by $\Delta$.
-Thus $\mathcal{EPI}=\var\,\Delta$.
-Let $\var_E\Sigma=\mathcal{EPI}\wedge\var\,\Sigma=\var\,(\Sigma\cup\Delta)$ (here the symbol $\wedge$ denotes the meet of varieties).
+Thus $\mathcal{EPI}=\var \Delta$.
+Let $\var_E\Sigma=\mathcal{EPI}\wedge\var \Sigma=\var (\Sigma\cup\Delta)$ (here the symbol $\wedge$ denotes the meet of varieties).
 Clearly, if the class $K_\Sigma$ is not a variety then $\var_E\Sigma$ contains some unary semigroups that are not epigroups.
-Moreover, the classes $K_\Sigma$ and $\var_E\Sigma$ may differ even whenever $K_\Sigma$ is a variety (see Example~\ref{V_Sigma ne var_E Sigma} below).
-The first main result of the article is the following
+Moreover, the classes $K_\Sigma$ and $\var_E\Sigma$ may differ even when $K_\Sigma$ is a variety (see Example~\ref{V_Sigma ne var_E Sigma} below).
+The first main result of the paper is the following